thrasr/CheapAmateurHumor/README.md

 * Black cards come in three main types.
 Most cards have no indicator and are simply "play 1" cards.
 Some cards require a pair of cards and have a "Pick 2" indicator in the bottom right.
 Finally there a few cards that are require the player to first draw 2 cards, and then choose a set of 3 cards to play.
 These cards have a "Draw 2 Pick 3" indicator.

-* Draw 2 Pick 3 cards are very rare and can be difficult to play.
+* Draw 2 Pick 3 cards are very rare and can be difficult to design for play.
 Create these cards sparingly and only in special situations.
 There are only 2 in the base game!